How to Clean Smoke Damaged Electronics December 27, 2017 – Posted in: Blog – Tags: Fire Damage Restoration

 - Magnetic Charge: Smoke includes a magnetic charge — something many people may not realize.
 This magnetic charge could cause the shorting of an item’s circuits, which can happen to televisions, computers, appliances and any other electronics.

 - Acidity from Soot: The soot that smoke leaves behind both inside and outside your electronics are highly acidic.
 Acidity can lead to the early degradation of your electronics, shortening their usable lifespan.

 How to Clean Soot from Electronics

 The first thing to know about how to clean soot from electronics is this: You will always have better success when calling in a professional.
 Restoration professionals are experts at saving appliances, computers and other electronics after smoke damage and they have the right equipment to get the job done.

-The best thing you can do on your own is to remove any storage or memory.
+The thing you can do on your own is to remove any storage or memory.
 For example, the important things on your computer are housed on its hard drive.
 Try removing the hard drive and transferring any personal data onto another computer.
 Then, a professional can work on saving the rest of the computer, cleaning away the smoke and soot damage to the computer is usable again.

-For televisions, it’s best to unplug them and to leave them turned off.
+For televisions, it’s to unplug them and to leave them turned off.
 If they are turned on before properly cleaned, it could lead to a short circuit and permanent damage, whereas a professional can clean in a way that avoids permanent damage.

 How to Clean Smoke Damaged Appliances